Edited by: Keri Stooksbury

-In the midst of American Airlines’ gigantic Miami hub, this lounge is frequented by business travelers heading to South America and beachgoers seeking some Florida sun.
+This lounge, located in the heart of American Airlines’ massive Miami hub, is popular with business travelers flying to South America, the Caribbean, and Europe, as well as beachgoers seeking Florida sunshine.

 Location of the Amex Centurion Lounge at MIA